05.06.2022

 Annual Conference of the North American Chapter of the Association for Computational Linguistics (NAACL 2022).
 Seattle, WA, USA, 10.06.2022–15.06.2022

-We are happy to announce that MCML researchers are represented with two papers at NAACL 2022:
+We are happy to announce that MCML researchers are represented with two papers at NAACL 2022.
+Congrats to our researchers!

 An Information-Theoretic Approach and Dataset for Probing Gender Stereotypes in Multilingual Masked Language Models.